Jurosale/JTM/README.md

 Other Code - contains the rest of my contributions for this project.

 Team Members:
-Eric Guo
+Eric Guo,
-Niken Hertanto
+Niken Hertanto,
-Inkan Hertanto
+Inkan Hertanto,
 Patrick Kagel